-Estimates of NH3 emissions from agriculture indicate that in Europe 80-90 % originate from livestock production (http://webdab.emep.int).
-The amount of NH3 emitted by each livestock category will vary among countries according to the size of that category.
-In most countries, dairy cows and other cattle are the largest sources of NH3 emissions.
+Estimates of NH_3 emissions from agriculture indicate that in Europe 60-90 % originate from livestock production (http://webdab.emep.int).
+The amount of NH_3 emitted by each livestock category will vary among countries according to the size of that category.
+In most countries, dairy and other cattle are the largest sources of NH_3 emissions.
 For example, in France, dairy cows account for 31 % of the total from agriculture, while other cattle account for 24 % of the agriculture total (CITEPA, 2015).
-Cattle are also the largest source of NH3 emissions in many other countries.
 In some countries, emissions from pig production may also be large, e.g. in Denmark where pig production accounts for about 40 % of emissions (Hutchings et al., 2001).
-Emissions from livestock categories other than cattle, pigs and poultry tend to be from minor sources, although sheep can be a significant source for some countries.
+Emissions from livestock categories other than cattle, pigs and poultry tend to be minor sources, although sheep can be a significant source for some countries.

 It is important to consider the relative amounts of emissions from different stages of manure management.
-For most countries, the greatest proportions of NH3 emissions from livestock production arise from buildings housing livestock and after the application of manures to land, each of which typically account for 30-40 % of NH3 emissions resulting from livestock production.
-Emissions from storage and outdoor livestock each typically account for 10-20 % of the total.
+For most countries, the greatest proportions of NH_3 emissions from livestock production arise from buildings housing livestock and after the application of manures to land, each of which typically account for $30\text{--}40\,\%$ of NH_3 emissions resulting from livestock production.
+Emissions from storage and outdoor livestock each typically account for $10\text{--}20\,\%$ of the total.
 Emissions during grazing tend to be fairly small as the total ammoniacal nitrogen (TAN) in urine deposited directly on pastures is quickly absorbed by the soil.
-The proportion of emission from buildings and after manure spreading will decrease as the proportion of the year spent at pasture increases.
+The proportion of emission from housing and after manure application will decrease as the proportion of the year spent at pasture increases.

-The wide-scale introduction of abatement techniques, although reducing total NH3 emissions, is likely to increase the proportions arising from buildings and during grazing, since these sources are the most difficult to control.
-Abatement measures for the land spreading of manures have been introduced to the greatest extent, since these are among the most cost effective.
-In contrast, abatement techniques for buildings are often expensive and tend to be less effective.
+The wide-scale introduction of abatement techniques, although reducing total NH3 emissions, is likely to increase the proportions arising from housing and during grazing, since these sources are the most difficult to control.
+Abatement measures for land application of manures have been introduced to the greatest extent, since these are among the most cost effective.
+In contrast, abatement techniques for housing are often expensive and tend to be less effective.